In this chapter

 - T-8 weeks: Feature complete.
 All planned functionality implemented.

 - T-6 weeks: Code freeze.
-Only bug fixes allowed, require approval.
+Only bug fixes allowed; each one requires approval.

 - T-4 weeks: Integration testing complete.
 System-level tests passing.